apache/nuttx/configs/README.txt

 		  By default, NX builds to use a framebuffer driver (see include/nuttx/fb.h).
 If this option is defined, NX will build to use an LCD driver (see include/nuttx/lcd.h).
+		CONFIG_LCD_MAXPOWER - The full-on power setting for an LCD device.
+		CONFIG_LCD_MAXCONTRAST - The maximum contrast value for an LCD device.
 		CONFIG_NX_MOUSE
 		  Build in support for mouse input.
 		CONFIG_NX_KBD